MachineLearningVisionRG/AgriVision-Cherry/README.md

 ---

 ## 📜 Citation
-If you use this dataset in your research, please cite:

 > **Axios Kefalas, Theofanis Kalampokas, Eleni Vrochidou, George A. Papakostas**
 > *A Vision-Based Pruning Algorithm for Detecting Tree Structure Elements and Exact Pruning Points in Dormant Cherry Trees Using Deep Learning and RGB Images*,